 North Wales Potters is a member’s organisation that is open to anyone interested in ceramics in the widest sense.
-Our membership includes professional potters, enthusiastic hobby potters, complete beginners and those with a fascination with ceramics.
-We aim to encourage the exchange of ideas and techniques through practical demonstrations by master potters and hands-on practical sessions.
+Our membership includes full-time professional potters, part-time potters, complete beginners and those who just can’t keep away from clay.
+Acting as a group we gain strength by sharing knowledge, enthusiasm and commiserating over the occasional disastrous firings.
+We aim to encourage the exchange of ideas and techniques through demonstrations and hands-on practical sessions.
 Lectures cover many aspects of ceramics including technical, historical and artistic topics.
 Leading ceramic artists are invited to discuss their work, its development and inspiration.
-These events provide an opportunity for meeting members with a shared interest in a social context and can lead to exchanges in knowledge and resources.
-They are held at various venues throughout North and Mid Wales, often in a member’s studios and home.
+These events provide an opportunity for meeting like-minded souls with an addiction to clay which can lead to valuable collaborations or at least some insight into your affliction.
+Events are held at venues throughout North and Mid Wales to allow access by as many members as possible.

 Membership is open to anyone with an interest in ceramics, whether you are a professional ceramist, enthusiastic amateur, student, teacher or collector.
 Most of our members live in North or Mid-Wales as most events are held in this region, however, membership is open to anyone with a love of ceramics.

-Currently we have approximatly fifty members spread across the whole of North Wales, the Wirral and one in London.
+Currently we have approximatly fifty members spread across the whole of North Wales and Mid-Wales, the Wirral and one in London.